Abhinab-123/PowerBI-ecommerce-sales-analytics/README.md

 ## 📊 Dashboard Overview

-The **Ayush Ecommerce Sales Dashboard** helps track and analyze ecommerce performance across multiple dimensions.
+The **ABHI Ecommerce Sales Dashboard** helps track and analyze ecommerce performance across multiple dimensions.
 The dashboard enables data-driven decision-making by offering clear, interactive visuals and filters for quarterly and monthly insights.

 ### Key Metrics: